 Haryati - Ashtanga/Vinyasa

 Ann started yoga because she wanted to be flexible and strong.
 But she soon discovered that the intangible benefits of yoga far outweighed the physical changes.
 Although Ann still leads a fast-paced corporate life, she finds that yoga has given her the balance and clarity to cope.
-Ann has dedicated herself to Ashtanga since 2014 and has practised with pioneer Ashtanga teachers such as Sawaswathi Jois, Nancy Gilgoff and David Swenson.
+Ann has dedicated herself to Ashtanga since 2014 and has practised with pioneer Ashtanga teachers such as Sharath and Saraswathi Jois, Nancy Gilgoff and David Swenson.
+She has studied pranayama with Gregor Maehle and is also certified FRC® Mobility Specialist (FRCms) under the Functional Range Conditioning system.

 Guiding students to find that seed of consciousness in their practice is her mission as a teacher.
-Ann has been described as friendly, caring and warm.
-And she welcomes anyone and everyone to her class.
+Ann is committed to journeying with her students regardless of their background and welcomes anyone and everyone to her class.